-- 15. A trust does not possess a separate legal personality.
+15. A trust does not possess a separate legal personality.
 It cannot form business relationships or carry out one-off or ad hoc transactions itself.
-It is the trustee who enters into a business relationship or carries out transactions on behalf of the trust and who is considered to be the client (i.e. the trustee is acting on behalf of a third party the trust and the individuals concerned with the trust). - 16.
-In relation to beneficial owners of trusts, in normal, non-high risk, situations, AMLO requires verification of the identity of a beneficial owner, where that person is: - (a) an individual who is entitled to a vested interest in not less than 25% of the capital of the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not:
+It is the trustee who enters into a business relationship or carries out transactions on behalf of the trust and who is considered to be the client (i.e. the trustee is acting on behalf of a third party - the trust and the individuals concerned with the trust).

-- (b) the settlor of the trust; - (c) a protector or enforcer of the trust; or - (d) an individual who has ultimate control over the trust. - 17.
-The following identification information in respect of a trust on whose behalf the trustee (i.e., the client) is acting may be obtained: - (a) the name of the trust; - (b) date of establishment/settlement; - (c) the jurisdiction whose laws govern the arrangement, as set out in the trust instrument: - (d) the identification number (if any) granted by any applicable official bodies (e.g. tax identification number or registered charity or non-profit organisation number); - (e) identification information of trustee(s), in line with guidance for individuals or corporations; - (f) identification information of settlor(s) and any protector(s) or enforcers, in line with the guidance for individuals/corporations; and - (g) identification information of known beneficiaries.
-Known beneficiaries mean those persons or that class of persons who can, from the terms of the trust instrument, be identified as having a reasonable expectation of benefiting from the trust capital or income.
+- 16. In relation to beneficial owners of trusts, in normal, non-high risk, situations, AMLO requires verification of the identity of a beneficial owner, where that person is: - a beneficiary or a class of beneficiaries of the trust entitled to a vested interest in the trust property, whether the interest is in possession or in remainder or reversion and whether it is defeasible or not; - (b) the settlor of the trust; - (c) a protector or enforcer of the trust; - (d) an individual who has ultimate control over the trust; or - (e) the trustee of the trust - 17.
+The following identification information in respect of a trust on whose behalf the trustee (i.e., the client) is acting should be obtained: - (a) the name of the trust; - (b) date of establishment/settlement; - (c) the jurisdiction whose laws govern the arrangement, as set out in the trust instrument; - (d) the identification number (if any) granted by any applicable official bodies (e.g. tax identification number or registered charity or non-profit organisation number); - (e) identification information of trustee(s), in line with guidance for individuals or corporations; - (f) identification information of settlor(s) and any protector(s) or enforcers, or individual(s) who have ultimate control over the trust, in line with the guidance for individuals/corporations; and - (g) identification information of known beneficiaries.
+Known beneficiaries mean those persons or that class of persons who are entitled to a vested interest in the trust property or who can, from the terms of the trust instrument, be identified as having a reasonable expectation of benefiting from the trust capital or income.